 Qualcomm Bids $4.6 Billion for Veoneer in Battle With Magna

-(Bloomberg) -- Qualcomm Inc. offered to buy automotive technology company Veoneer Inc. for $4.6 billion, muscling in on a bid Magna International Inc. made for the supplier last month.
+(Bloomberg) -- Qualcomm Inc. offered to buy automotive technology company Veoneer Inc. for $4.6 billion, muscling in on Magna International Inc. after its bid for the supplier last month.

 At $37 a share, Qualcomm is offering an 18% premium to Magna’s $31.25-a-share bid.
 Veoneer and Magna said last month their boards had unanimously approved what would have been a $3.8 billion deal.
 Qualcomm said in a statement Thursday that its all-cash offer wouldn’t require stockholder approval.

-With Veoneer, Qualcomm would get a firmer foothold in the emerging market for driver-assistance technology.
-Hands-free driving and crash-avoidance technology have become hotly contested battlegrounds as automakers seek to boost prices and best rivals with options that command a premium.
-Both global auto suppliers and chipmakers are increasingly positioning for growth in advanced safety features in passenger cars.
+With Veoneer, Qualcomm would get firmer footing in the emerging market for driver-assistance technology.
+Crash-avoidance and hands-free driving have become a hotly contested battleground as automakers seek to boost prices and best rivals.
+Both global auto suppliers and chipmakers are increasingly positioning for growth in advanced safety features.

-Qualcomm “was the logical alternate bidder” for Veoneer, given a collaboration the companies first announced last year to develop driver-assistance and autonomous systems, Dan Levy, an analyst at Credit Suisse Securities, wrote to clients.
-He doesn’t expect Magna -- the world’s fourth-largest supplier to the auto industry by sales -- to pursue a topping bid because investors were already wary of the planned acquisition announced last month.
+Qualcomm “was the logical alternate bidder” for Veoneer, given a collaboration the companies first announced last year to develop driver-assistance and autonomous systems, Dan Levy, a Credit Suisse auto analyst, wrote to clients.
+He doesn’t expect Magna -- the world’s fourth-largest auto supplier by sales -- to pursue a topping bid because investors were already wary of its planned acquisition.

-Qualcomm shares fell as much as 2.5% in New York trading, while Magna’s stock rose as much as 1.6%.
-Veoneer shares surged up to 29% to $40.46, the highest intraday since October 2018.
+Qualcomm shares fell as much as 2.5% in New York trading, while Magna’s stock rose as much as 2.3%.
+Veoneer shares surged as much as 29% to $40.46, the highest intraday since October 2018.

+Magna declined to comment.
+Veoneer said it received Qualcomm’s proposal and that its board will evaluate it, complying with its legal obligations and the terms of its agreement with Magna.
+Veoneer said in a regulatory filing last month it had agreed to pay a $110 million breakup fee to Magna if it received a superior proposal.

 What Bloomberg Intelligence Says